aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/ShowDamageCounter.md

 - size of Vector3.one * 1.75
 - parent of the counter object
 - No caller

+These 2 calls gives a white on black effect to the text.

 The last step involves a CounterAnimation coroutine starting, but this coroutine now ends with this.